 We believe that every individual has a stake in his or her community, including managing the communities litter problem and the environmental quality of life.
 Keep Little Rock Beautiful organizes and participates in a number of events throughout the year to improve Little Rock.

 Beautiful communities are landscaped with plants – and beautiful green communities are landscaped with sustainable landscapes.
 KLRB is working with the City of Little Rock, volunteers, and sponsors to design, install, and maintain sustainable landscaped medians in key locations throughout the city.
-The most recent project is on-going at the new roundabout being built on Riverfront Drive and Rebsamen Park Road.
+The most recent project is the sculpture “Playing Ball” and landscaping (in partnership with Botanica Gardens) at the new roundabout on Riverfront Drive and Rebsamen Park Road.

-A new project implemented in the summer of 2012 is flowering hanging baskets and planters along Main and Markham Streets.
-This is a partnership with KLRB, the Downtown Partnership, LR Convention & Visitors Bureau and City of LR.
-This project has been so successful that it is seeking sponsors and partners to expand in 2013.
+A project implemented in the summer of 2012 is flowering hanging baskets along Main and Markham Streets.
+This is a partnership with KLRB, the Downtown Partnership, and City of LR.
+This project was been so successful that it is seeking sponsors and partners to expand.
 To learn more contact KLRB at email@example.com.